mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 #### Why Function Argument Types Intersect

-Function arguments are normally contravariant - an alternate function that takes a more general function argument would be an type safe replacement.
+Function arguments are normally contravariant - an alternate function that takes a more general function argument would be a type safe replacement.
 If we have a function that takes an insect and returns the number of legs, we could type safely substitute a function that takes any animal